yilikalt/ExpenseList/ReadMe.md

-Checking if gpg signing works
+Checking if gpg signing works with github desktop